-Clause 3 requires the Board of Governors of grant aided schools to ensure that a record is kept of all incidents of bullying or alleged bullying which involve a registered pupil whilst: on school premises during the school day, whilst pupils are travelling to or from school during the school term, whilst pupils are receiving educational provision arranged on behalf of the school but delivered outside the premises of the school; or whilst pupils are in the lawful control or charge of a member of school staff.
-The method of the bullying, its perceived motivation and the manner in which the school has addressed the incident must also be recorded.
+Clause 3 requires the Board of Governors of grant aided schools to ensure that a record is kept of all incidents or alleged incidents of bullying which involve a registered pupil whilst: on school premises during the school day; travelling to or from school during the school term; or whilst the pupil is in the lawful control or charge of a member of school staff.
+The perceived motivation and the manner in which the incident was addressed must also be recorded.